Tecentriq®

 DOWNLOAD

-Tecentriq® (atezolizumab) 1200mg/20mL and 840mg/14ml and Tecentriq SC (atezolizumab 1875 mg/15 mL solution for subcutaneous injection) are Prescription Medicines used for early (has not spread to other parts of the body) and advanced or metastatic (has spread to other parts of the body) non-small cell lung cancer, extensive stage small-cell lung cancer, advanced or metastatic urothelial (bladder and urinary system) cancer, advanced or metastatic triple negative breast cancer and unresectable hepatocellular carcinoma.
+Tecentriq® (atezolizumab) 1200mg/20mL and 840mg/14ml and Tecentriq SC (atezolizumab 1875 mg/15 mL solution for subcutaneous injection) are Prescription Medicines used for early (has not spread to other parts of the body) and advanced or metastatic (has spread to other parts of the body) non-small cell lung cancer (NSCLC), extensive stage small-cell lung cancer, advanced or metastatic urothelial (bladder and urinary system) cancer, advanced or metastatic triple negative breast cancer and unresectable hepatocellular carcinoma (HCC).

-• Tecentriq (intravenous formulation) is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy.
-A prescription charge and normal oncologist fees may apply.
+Tecentriq is a funded medicine for unresectable HCC; and locally advanced or metastatic NSCLC after prior chemotherapy; for patients who meet defined criteria.
+A prescription charge and doctor’s fees apply.

-• Tecentriq (intravenous formulation) is not PHARMAC funded for urothelial cancer, breast cancer, hepatocellular carcinoma and other lung cancer indications.
-Tecentriq SC is not PHARMAC funded for any indication.
-You will need to pay the full cost of the medicine.
-A prescription charge and normal oncologist fees may apply.
+Tecentriq is an unfunded medicine for urothelial cancer, breast cancer and other lung cancer indications.
+Tecentriq SC is not funded for any indication.
+Ask your health professional about the cost of the medicine and other fees that may apply.